temidayo-egb/Cyclist_bike_share_casestudy-wIth-sql-RSQL-and-/README.md

-# I Follow these steps  using SQL
+# I Followed these steps  using SQL
 Open your SQL tool of choice(I USED "MY SQL"), then complete the following steps:
 1. Import your data.
 2. Explore your data, perhaps looking at the total number of rows, distinct values, maximum, minimum, or mean values.